How Counsellors Can Get More Clients

 It’s about being willing to share your interest and enthusiasm about therapy – but in a way that feels authentic to you.
 People have highly developed bullshit detectors so it is really important, in all you do, to speak from the heart.

-• visiting groups to chat and find out what people need, for example, mother and toddler groups
+• Visit local groups and find out what people need

-• look out for local events where you can advertise and meet people, such as health fairs or fundraising events
+• Look for local events such as health fairs or fundraising events

-• keep an eye on the local newspaper.
-Write letters to them.
-Contact a journalist if you see an issue that you could comment on.
+• Contact a journalist if you see an issue you could comment on

 What you’re doing in these activities are a couple of things.
 You’re showing people that you’re available and that you’re trustworthy.
 It’s building something called the “know, like and trust” factor.